For Models: Scrambler® XP 1000 S (2020-2023), Sportsman® XP 1000 S (2020-2022)

 Blackout Exhausts: Take care not to get grease or oils on the exhaust.
 Cleaning our Blackout exhaust with harsh solvents, abrasives, or pressure washers will remove the coating and is not covered under warranty.

-4. Inspect the gasket on the headpipe of the vehicle.
-If worn or damaged replace with a new gasket.
-This part is not provided with the HMF exhaust.
+4. Inspect the donut gasket on the headipipe.
+If worn or damaged, replace with a new OEM gasket.
+This gasket is NOT included with the HMF slip on exhaust.
+(See Figure #2)

 Hook me up!
 Get 10% off your next exhaust or equipment order.